jkctech/Magnet2Deluge/README.md

   - **Red**: Error occurred

 ### Context Menu
-- Right-click any magnet link
+- Right-click any magnet or .torrent link
-- Select "Send magnet to Deluge" from the context menu
+- Select "Send to Deluge" from the context menu

+### Label Plugin Support
+- If the [Deluge Label plugin](https://deluge-torrent.org/plugins/) is enabled in your Deluge Web UI, you can select a default label in the extension settings.
+- The label will be applied to magnet links when added via the extension.

 ## Requirements